-Interest rate sensitivity range within which the sub-fund is managed Geographical breakdown (nationality) of issuers Range of exposure to this region
+Interest rate sensitivity range within Geographical breakdown Range of exposure to this which the sub-fund is managed (nationality) of issuers region Eurozone 0-100% 0 to 7 Europe (outside of the eurozone) 0-100% OECD member country (outside Europe) 0-100% Non-OECD countries (including emerging countries) 0-10%

-Eurozone 0-100%

-Europe (outside of the eurozone) 0-100%

-0 to 7 OECD countries 0-100%

-0107 (outside Europe) 0-100%

-Non-OECD countries 0-10%

-(including emerging countries) 0-10%

-The sub-fund may also invest in forward financial instruments traded on French and foreign regulated, organised or overthe-counter markets (swaps, credit derivatives, particularly credit default swaps, currency derivatives, futures, forwards, options) in order to achieve its investment objective (managing the portfolio's modified duration and credit risk).
+The sub-fund may also invest in forward financial instruments traded on French and foreign regulated, organised or over-the-counter markets (swaps, credit derivatives, particularly credit default swaps, currency derivatives, futures, forwards, options) in order to achieve its investment objective (managing the portfolio's modified duration and credit risk).
 To do this, it hedges its portfolio and/or exposes it to fixed-income products, credit products and currencies.

 The sub-fund's overall equity exposure, including any off-balance sheet exposure, will not exceed 10%.

 The sub-fund's overall exposure to the fixed-income market, including any off-balance sheet exposure, will serve to keep the portfolio's modified duration within a range of 0 and 7.